Should New Pesticide Residue Limits for Pyrethrins Be Approved?

 Key Issues

-- Are the proposed maximum residue limits for pyrethrins safe for consumers?
+• Are the proposed maximum residue limits for pyrethrins appropriate for protecting public health?

 How to Participate

-- Submit your written comments to the Pest Management Regulatory Agency Publications Section.
+2. Submit written comments to the Pest Management Regulatory Agency Publications Section.
 Include the title "PMRL2025-25" in your submission.